macbuse/macbuse.github.io/LIFE/life.md

 <!-- _transition: fade -->

-the most disadvantaged groups cumulate a number of risky behaviours, such as smoking, excessive alcohol consumption, poor diet and a sedentary lifestyle.
+the most disadvantaged groups cumulate a number of **risky behaviours**, such as smoking, excessive alcohol consumption, poor diet and a sedentary lifestyle.
 In contrast, managers and the intermediate professions smoke and drink in moderation. ...., these differences in behaviour show up clearly in the mortality rates associated with certain diseases.
-The risk of death due to a tumour in the larynx, pharynx, lungs, oesophagus, liver is especially high among manual workers, and is at the heart of a significant portion of the observed differences in mortality. ...... the mortality rate associated with a tumour of the pharynx was 11 times higher for skilled workers and labourers than for teachers and the intellectual professions (Desplanques, 1993).
+The risk of death due to a tumour in the larynx, pharynx, lungs, oesophagus, liver is especially high among **manual workers**, and is at the heart of a significant portion of the observed differences in mortality. ...... the mortality rate associated with a tumour of the pharynx was **11 times higher** for skilled workers and labourers than for teachers and the intellectual professions (Desplanques, 1993).